golkelj/data-science-fundamentals/nn.md

 ​
  , this calculates how much the first layer's weights (w1) contributed to the error.
 It takes the error propagated back to the hidden layer (dZ_1) and multiplies it by the transpose of the input data (X^T), averaged over the training examples (m).
 This gradient will be used to update w1.

-Gradient of the Loss with respect to the first bias vector (db 1
+Gradient of the Loss concerning the first bias vector (db 1
 ​
  ):